efrigo88/docker-chromadb-lab/README.md

-# Docker ChromaDB Lab
+# PDF Text Analysis with ChromaDB

-A simple lab environment for experimenting with ChromaDB in Docker.
+This project demonstrates how to process PDF documents, extract text, and perform semantic search using ChromaDB and Sentence Transformers.

 ## Project Structure